Public Sector & Government Communications Week Agenda

 • Address the rise of misinformation and its consequences on public trust, civic engagement, and the spread of false narratives

-• Tackling potential policies and regulations to balance free expression
+• Tackling potential policies and regulations to balance free expression with accountability, protecting individuals and society from harmful content

 • Promoting digital literacy in empowering individuals to critically engage with social media and navigate its challenges responsibly